-So called phase 0 trials, i.e. trials exploring micro dosages may be informative in certain circumstances as regards tissue distribution and receptor binding, e.g. when it is considered important to early identify whether a compound is likely to penetrate sanctuaries, such as CNS, or, when feasible, to obtain early data on pharmacological activity at low drug concentrations.
+So called phase 0 trials, i.e. trials exploring micro dosages may be informative in certain circumstances as regards tissue distribution and receptor binding, e.g. when it is considered important to early identify whether a compound is likely to penetrate different anatomical or physiological compartments, such as the central nervous system (CNS), or, when feasible, to obtain early data on pharmacological activity at low drug concentrations.

-6.1.
-Cytotoxic compounds
+6.1 Cytotoxic compounds